Confluence in. Branded website out.

 Keep your source content in Confluence instead of maintaining the same article in multiple places.

-Give readers a clean public URL instead of asking them to request access or log in.
+Give readers a clean, branded website instead of asking them to request access, log in, or navigate your internal workspace.

 Support search and discovery

-Publish pages in a format that can support public discovery, customer self-service, and demand testing.
+Publish content in a format that can support customer self-service, search visibility, and demand testing.

 Questions about publishing Confluence pages online